Joseph Bell: Personal life

 In 1883, Bell bought 2 Melville Crescent, a large townhouse, previously the home of the engineer John Miller of Leithen.

-Joseph Bell died on 4 October 1911.
-He was buried at the Dean Cemetery in Edinburgh alongside his wife Edith Katherine (or Catherine) Erskine Murray (1840–1874) and their son Benjamin, and next to his parents' and brother's plots.
-The grave is mid-way along the north wall of the northern section to the original cemetery.
+Bell died on 4 October 1911.
+He was buried at the Dean Cemetery in Edinburgh alongside his wife Edith and their son Benjamin, and next to his parents' and brother's plots.
+The grave is midway along the north wall of the northern section to the original cemetery.

-Marriage and children

-The couple had five children, of whom only three survived infancy: